Pupfish: Pupfish evolution

-History of the North American pupfish
+North American pupfish

 The pupfish found in Death Valley were once thought to be one main species.
 They were once all found in Lake Manly, a glacial lake over 620 square miles (1,600 km2), roughly 185,000-128,000 years ago.
 Over time this lake dried up and started to separate into smaller lakes or ponds.
 As this drying happened the pupfish became separated into different ponds and started to divergently evolve.
 There are thought to be two main subspecies of Death Valley pupfish (C. salinus and C. milleri) present.
 These are both considered endangered since they are only found in one area of the world.
 Cyprinodon pachycephalus live in extremely hot waters, 114 °F (45.5 °C).

 The Devils Hole pupfish (Cyprinodon diabolis) is a specific species native to Nevada.
 There are fewer than 200 individuals since 2005.
 Their population size usually fluctuates between 37 and 400 fish.
 They are considered one of the world's rarest fish.
 These fish live in 94 °F (34.4 °C) waters.